 Keep these four different words in mind each and every day:

-BATCHING your work together wherever and however you can will make your life a lot easier.
+1. BATCHING your work together wherever and however you can makes your life a lot easier.

 Bring your kids into your workspace and allow them to “work like mommy”!
 Give them coloring books and crayons to work on their projects as you work on yours.
 Take lunch breaks together.
 Go out for lunch together!
 Make the kids feel included in your day rather than juggle each task separately.
 Doing this offers a great opportunity for you to bond while allowing you to grow your business.